 But what happens when you’re pregnant?
 While yoga is a low-intensity workout, it still requires you to contort your body in ways that may prove uncomfortable for a pregnant woman.
 You may even fear that you won’t be able to do any yoga at all when you’re carrying a child.

 Happily, that’s not the case.
+Better yet, in addition to the excellent conventional yoga DVDs on the market, there are plenty of instructional videos that are specifically geared toward pregnant women.
 Several yoga experts have come up with prenatal yoga exercises that work around your pregnancy.
 They allow you to stay fit and enjoy your yoga sessions without worrying about what issues the various stretches may cause for your body and the baby.

 Of course, you need a prenatal yoga workout that you can trust.
 That’s why we have compiled three of the best prenatal yoga DVDs for you to take a look at.